 But we find thereby the way in which the Jewish elements are treated, not as though they had not their place, but the place they had explained; and they are Jewish elements.
 These they are: the dead, we admit, will be raised; eternal judgment, or guilt, more properly, will be; repentance from dead works is acknowledged to be needful; baptisms and laying on of hands we have heard of as existing; but they constitute not the glory and power of the dispensation.
-The exercise of the church&#8217;s mind about them proves its return to Judaizing principles.
+The exercise of the church's mind about them proves its return to Judaizing principles.
 The notion of derivative authority is a positive lapse into the order of the dispensation broken in upon by God, in its losing its Jewish character, and becoming the spiritual witness of the heavenly glory and fulness of Christ.
-Who is Paul&#8217;s successor?
+Who is Paul's successor?
 I have heard of the successors of Peter, the direct and remarkable witness to the character of the association with derivative authority.
 It is all identified in the Gentile church with Peter, who was not the apostle of the Gentiles at all.
 It is the Judaizing of Gentilism, and the whole structure and fabric of the professing church rests upon this.
 Paul, as the apostle of the uncircumcision, held the witness of the character of this dispensation.
 Where is his successor?
 Of what See was he head?
 Was it Rome, the source of the present derived authority?
 And of what character then is all this derived authority?
 Where is it in Scripture?

 Let us see the facts a little further.
-It is not to be denied that Paul and the presbytery laid their hands on Timothy; and a gift was in Timothy by the laying on of Paul&#8217;s hands.
+It is not to be denied that Paul and the presbytery laid their hands on Timothy; and a gift was in Timothy by the laying on of Paul's hands.
 The same does not appear in Titus at all, neither was he circumcised, which Timothy was; and Timothy, it appears, also laid hands upon others, for he is desired to do it suddenly on no man.
 They were thus special temporary deputies of Paul for setting the churches in order in the things wanting, and appointing elders.
-That they were not permanent episcopal superintendents is clear, because when Paul passed by Ephesus, he addresses the elders or bishops there so as to demonstrate them not to be under the care of Timothy as from apostolic derived authority; and in the second epistle charges him .to come to him, as he does also Titus, to come to him at Nicopolis, wanting them to be with him.
+That they were not permanent episcopal superintendents is clear, because when Paul passed by Ephesus, he addresses the elders or bishops there so as to demonstrate them not to be under the care of Timothy as from apostolic derived authority; and in the second epistle charges him to come to him, as he does also Titus, to come to him at Nicopolis, wanting them to be with him.
 They were his chosen assistants

 {108}